Access and participation plan

 Access and participation plans set out how higher education providers will improve equality of opportunity for underrepresented groups to access, succeed in and progress from higher education.

-The NTU access and participation plan 2020-25 and the Office for Students fee summary provide information about expected fee income from home/EU students and about the University's plans for using a proportion of that Higher Fee Income (HFI) above £6,000 to:
+The NTU access and participation plan 2020-25, the summary version, and the Office for Students fee summary provide information about expected fee income from home/EU students and about the University's plans for using a proportion of that Higher Fee Income (HFI) above £6,000 to:

 - develop and deliver programmes of targeted outreach across the student life-cycle, some involving collaborations with other institutions